Maven, Connector, Salesperson

 He relates how in 2008 Carol had handshake agreements with all the neighbouring landowners except one.
 When the missing piece came up for sale, he and Sally stepped up to the plate again.
 They bought the 85-acre property to fill in the last gap.
 Called the Hemlock Ridge property, it rises to lofty heights, including a pair of peaks called “Sally’s Pinnacle” and “Dave’s Pinnacle.”
 The latter marks the highest point on the property.

 Dave recalls building this section of trail: “In the winter of 2008-09, I went out repeatedly on snowshoes with a topo map to find the best route.”
 That spring he took part in five work parties of 30 to 40 volunteers.
 “It was pretty rewarding when we completed it,” he says.

 Dave and Sally’s involvement goes even further.
-Always on the lookout for creative ways to raise money for the Bruce Trail Conservancy, they took advantage of their location along “Christmas tree alley,” as some people call the stretch of Airport Road north of Highway 9.
+Always on the lookout for creative ways to raise money for the Bruce Trail Conservancy, they took advantage of their location along “Christmas tree alley,” as some people call the area north of Highway 9.
 “It was really Sally’s idea,” Dave explains.
 In the late 1990s, they began planting Scots pines until, at one point and with the help of Bruce Trail volunteers, they were pruning and caring for 1,200 trees.
-For each of the past ten or so years, the Bruce Trail has received about $2,500 from the Hockleycrest cut-your-own Christmas tree operation.
+For each of the past ten or so years, the Bruce Trail has received about $2,500 from their cut-your-own Christmas tree operation.
 It’s yet another venture that makes Dave happy.